mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 Annotation Locations
 --------------------

-Annotations can appear in may different places in Modelica.
+Annotations can appear in many different places in Modelica.
 We will discuss each potential location and demonstrate the syntax for each case.

 Declaration Annotations